outscale/butterfly/README.md

 Here is an example of Butterfly with 6 virtual machines isolated in 3 networks (VNI 42, 51 and 1337).

 ![Butterfly execution](https://osu.eu-west-2.outscale.com/jerome.jutteau/16d1bc0517de5c95aa076a0584b43af6/butterfly.svg)

+Butterfly binds a dedicated NIC to send/receive VXLAN packets and binds a socket (default: tcp) to listen to queries on it's API.
+If you use a DPDK compatible card, you won't be able to access API through it.

 # Installing Butterfly